jefrailey/advent-of-code-2021/log.md

 stop: 18:45

 I used a Counter to map days to birth to a count of fish that will give birth in that many days, but a list would have worked as well.
 My initial implementation of the `advance_time()`, which iterated over the items in the school, that caused the test to fail at day 16.
 It was off by one, `20` instead of the expected `21`.
 I couldn't see the error in the amount of time I wanted to spend looking for it, so I re-wrote the implementation to iterate over a set range of days.
 That version passed.
 I have since tried to replicate my failing implementation and haven't been able to.

+# Day 07

+20211207
+start: 17:45
+submitted: 18:24
+stopped: 18:39

+My initial implementation relied on summing to get the fuel cost in part two.
+I'm surprised it solved part two within a "reasonable" amount of time (~15 seconds).
+At first, I thought the performance issue was in the `O(n^2)`, where `n` is the number of positions, used to determine which position minimized total fuel cost.
+I was not able to think of another model or a mathematical formula that would obviate checking every ending position.
+It took me several minutes after submitting the solution to remember that sums of a range could be calculated in constant time.
+That change reduced the running time to around 370ms.